 Strengths and weaknesses of clinical trials versus observational studies.

 Hierarchies of evidence are not the same across disease states.
 In prevalent conditions with substantial morbidity and mortality, public and private resources are often devoted to generating high-quality evidence from randomized trials.
 However, even in cardiovascular disease, the leading cause of death in the United States, guideline recommendations are largely developed from lower-level sources of evidence or expert opinion (1,2).

 In unstudied subgroups, observational data often serve as guidance for clinical decision-making.
 For example, age is a significant determinant of outcomes for patients with acute coronary syndromes (ACS), and almost 25% of percutaneous coronary interventions (PCIs) in contemporary practice are performed in patients older than 75 years (3,4).
 However, most clinical trials exclude such patients.
 From 1991 to 2000, patients older than 75 years accounted for only 9% of trial enrollment, despite accounting for 37% of all patients with myocardial infarction (MI) in the United States (5).
 In place of randomized clinical trials, large clinical registries have provided much of the information that informs treatment patterns for this growing subgroup of patients undergoing coronary revascularization.

 The American Heart Association (AHA) 2007 scientific statement on acute coronary care in the elderly (6) relied on the National Registry of Myocardial Infarction (NRMI), the Global Registry of Acute Coronary Events (GRACE) (7), and the Can Rapid risk stratification of Unstable angina patients Suppress ADverse outcomes with Early implementation of the ACC/AHA guidelines?
-(CRUSADE) national quality improvement initiative (8) to determine in-hospital and long-term outcomes for elderly patients ...
+(CRUSADE) national quality improvement initiative (8) to determine in-hospital and long-term outcomes for elderly patients (Table ...